schollz/croc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Discuss
+name: New issue
-about: Start a discussion about this project
+about: Create an issue
 title: ''
 assignees: ''